mne-tools/mne-lsl/README.md

 ```
 git clone https://github.com/dbdq/arduino-trigger.git
 ```
+The customized firmware should be installed on Arduino Micro and the circuit design included in the document folder should be printed to a circuit board.

 ## For g.USBamp users
 The following customized acquisition server is needed instead of default LSL app to receive the trigger channel as part of signal streaming channels: